-Our members are involved with diverse projects across the realms of education, professionalisation, advocacy, paramedic well-being and scholarly activity, in addition to their contributions via publications and presentations.
+Our members are involved with diverse projects across the realms of education, professionalization, advocacy, paramedic well-being and scholarly activity, in addition to their contributions via publications and presentations.

 McNally Project members Dr. Judah Goldstein and Jen Greene are members of the EMS PEP Senior Editorial Team.
-In addition, McNally Project members Dr. Ian Drennan, Jason Buick, Jennie Helmers, Julie Sinclair, and Chelsea Lanos are expert appraisers, and Alan Batt is a Senior Appraiser for the EMS-PEP Project.
-Jason Buick and Alan Batt also serve on the EMS PEP Advisory Board.
+Alan Batt is a Senior Appraiser for the EMS-PEP Project.
+In addition, McNally Project members Angeline Abela, Dr. Ian Drennan, Jason Buick, Cheryl Cameron, Zach Cantor, Brent McLeod, Gurkan Ozel, Jacob Hutton, Chris Smith, Jennie Helmer, Julie Sinclair, and Chelsea Lanos are expert appraisers.
+Jason Buick, Jennie Helmer, Dr. Ian Blanchard, Jennifer Greene, Jacob Hutton and Alan Batt also serve on the EMS PEP Advisory Board.

 McNally Project members Dr. Ian Drennan and Jason Buick work with ILCOR on evidence appraisal for CPR guidelines (evaluate PICO questions, perform systematic reviews, grade the evidence and make guideline recommendations etc.)